quist00/carpentries.org/_posts/2018/03/2018-03-13-african_task-force.md

 title: "Revival of the African Task Force"
 date: 2018-03-13
 time: "08:00:00"
-tags: ["Community", "Africa", "Task Forces", "Software Carpentry"]
+tags: ["Community", "Africa", "Task Force", "Software Carpentry"]
 ---

 <p><b>This post originally appeared on the <a href="https://software-carpentry.org/">Software Carpentry website.</a></b></p>